-The Insolvency Code has introduced new and distinct concepts of 'Financial Creditor' and 'Operational Creditor' as opposed to the Act which merely introduced the term 'creditor', without any classification thereof.
-As per the Insolvency Code, a Financial Creditor means "a person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred".
+The Insolvency Code has introduced new and distinct concepts of 'Financial Creditor' and 'Operational Creditor' as opposed to the Companies Act, 1956 which merely used the term 'creditor', without any classification thereof.
+As per the Insolvency Code, a Financial Creditor means "a person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred to".
 In order to ascertain whether a person is a Financial Creditor, the debt owed to such a person must fall within the ambit of 'Financial Debt' which has been defined under the Insolvency Code to mean: